SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner.md

 Upgrade the version of Java being used for analysis or use one of the native package (that embed its own Java runtime).

 **Property missing: `sonar.cs.analyzer.projectOutPaths'.
 No protobuf files will be loaded for this project.**
 Scanner CLI is not able to analyze .NET projects.
-Please, use Scanner for MSBuild.
+Please, use the Scanner for MSBuild.
 If you are running Scanner for MSBuild, ensure that you are not hitting a known limitation.